IBPA/smoke_taint_prediction/README.md

 ## Request the dataset and contact information
-Please contact us at [tagkopouloslab@ucdavis.edu](mailto:tagkopouloslab@ucdavis.edu) if you need the dataset for analysis or have any issues of running the code .
+Please contact us at [tagkopouloslab@ucdavis.edu](mailto:tagkopouloslab@ucdavis.edu) if you need the dataset for analysis or have any issues of running the code.

 ## Acknowledgements